issbgkh/schain-get-started/README.md

 ## The sample ICO chaincode

-We've implemented an ERC20-like chaincode that you can simply download it [here](https://github.com/issbgkh/schain-ico).
+We've implemented an ERC20-like chaincode, you can simply download [here](https://github.com/issbgkh/schain-ico).

 ## Deploy the chaincode